Hans Langsdorff: Career

 Langsdorff was born on 20 March 1894 in Bergen, Germany on the island of Rügen.
 He was the eldest son in a family with legal and religious traditions rather than a naval tradition.
-In 1898, the family moved to Düsseldorf, where they were neighbours of the family of Graf (Count) Maximilian von Spee, who was to become a German naval hero (while losing his life) at the Battle of the Falkland Islands in 1914.
-Influenced by his honoured neighbours, Langsdorff entered the Kiel Naval Academy against his parents' wishes in 1912.
-During the First World War, the then-Lieutenant Langsdorff received the Iron Cross 2nd Class at the Battle of Jutland in 1916, and subsequently worked in minesweepers for the rest of the war.
+In 1898, the family moved to Düsseldorf, where they were neighbours of the family of a senior naval officer, Graf (Count) Maximilian von Spee.
+In 1912, influenced by his honoured neighbour, but against his parents' wishes, Langsdorff entered the Kiel Naval Academy.
+During the First World War, Spee became a German naval hero and lost his life, at the Battle of the Falkland Islands (1914).
+The then-Lieutenant Langsdorff received the Iron Cross 2nd Class at the Battle of Jutland in 1916, and subsequently worked in minesweepers for the rest of the war.
 He received the Iron Cross 1st Class sometime during the remainder of the war, but the exact date is unknown.

 In 1923, while posted to the navy office in Dresden, Langsdorff met Ruth Hager.
 The two were married in March 1924, with their son Johann being born on 14 December.
 In October 1925, Langsdorff was posted to the Defence Ministry in Berlin to coordinate relations between the navy and the army.
 In 1927, he was posted to the command of a torpedo boat flotilla, and in April 1930 he was promoted to lieutenant commander.
 In 1931, he was recalled to Berlin, as his administrative abilities had become well-known and appreciated.
 Following the rise to power of the Nazis, Langsdorff requested duty at sea in 1934, but was instead appointed to the Interior Ministry.

 In 1936 and 1937, while on board the new pocket battleship Admiral Graf Spee as part of the staff of Admiral Boehm, Langsdorff participated in the German support of the Nationalist side in the Spanish Civil War.
 On 1 January 1937, Langsdorff was promoted to captain.
 He received command of the Admiral Graf Spee in October 1938.

 On 21 August 1939, Admiral Graf Spee left port with orders to raid enemy commercial shipping in the South Atlantic following the outbreak of the Second World War.
 For the first three weeks of the war, the ship hid in the open ocean east of Brazil while the German government determined how serious Britain was about the war.
 On 20 September 1939, Admiral Graf Spee was released to carry out her orders.

 Over the next 10 weeks, Langsdorff and Admiral Graf Spee were extremely successful, stopping and sinking nine British merchant ships, totalling over 50,000 tons.
 Langsdorff adhered to the Hague Conventions and avoided killing anyone; his humane treatment won the respect of the ships' officers detained as his prisoners.